 You will say the version of pledge that you chose on your application (to God or to Country).

-You need to bring your invitation to the ceremony and one form of photo identification:
+You need to bring one form of photo identification:

 - Driver’s licence